Diaresta/DRAFTBOYS/README.md

 - [ ] Double check for accessibility(alt, etc.)

+- [ ] Download img of completed draft?

 - [ ] Take views folder (outside of 'static') and replace the one in static with it (and fix express routing)

 - [x] Delete html files (will also stop localhost from loading index.html)

-- [ ] Error handling, specifically if no url route is found
+- [x] Error handling, specifically if no url route is found

 ___
 **Ideas**